-Pagosa Peak Open School is an intentionally small and intimate tuition-free public school, chartered through the Archuleta School District and governed by an independent, volunteer board of directors.
+Pagosa Peak Open School (PPOS) is an intentionally small and intimate tuition-free, public charter school in Pagosa Springs, CO.
+PPOS is chartered through Archuleta School District and governed by an independent, volunteer Board of Directors.

 Pagosa Peak Open School was started by a small group of local parents dedicated to bringing an innovative educational choice to our small mountain community.
 These parents visited multiple charter schools across Colorado and attended workshops and conferences to learn the process of starting a school.
 They researched alternative forms of education and decided that a school focused on Project and Place-based learning was the best educational model for their students.

 The experience of thousands of teachers across all grade levels and subject areas, backed by research, confirms that Project-based learning (PBL) is an effective and enjoyable way to learn and develop deeper learning competencies required for success in college, career, and civic life.
 PBL is not merely an excellent tool for learning academic skills; it also strengthens a child’s ability to successfully collaborate, and to persevere in the face of challenges.
 These parents decided that PBL is an excellent way to prepare children for “real life.”